oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/restarting.md

 * **Managed Coherence Server safe shutdown**.

+    If the domain is configured to use Coherence Clusters, then you will need to increase the Kubernetes graceful timeout value.
+    When a server is shutdown, Coherence needs time to recover partitions and rebalance the cluster before it is safe to shutdown a second server.
+    Using the Kubernetes graceful termination feature, the Operator will automatically wait until the Coherence HAStatus MBean attribute indicates that it is safe to shutdown the server.
+However, once graceful termination timeout expires, the pod will be deleted regardless.
+    Therefore, it is important to set the domain yaml timeoutSeconds to a large enough value to prevent the server from shutting down before
-    If the domain is configued to use Coherence Clusters, then the Operator will automatically wait until the Coherence HAStatus MBean attribute indicates that it is safe to shutdown the server.
-If, for some reason, the Operator is not able to access the Coherence MBean then the server will not be shutdown until the domain timeoutSeconds expires.
+    Coherence is safe.
+Furthermore, if the Operator is not able to access the Coherence MBean then the server will not be shutdown until the domain timeoutSeconds expires.
 To minimize any possibility of cache data loss, you should increase the timeoutSeconds value to a large number, for example: 15 minutes.